dotnet/csharpstandard/standard/statements.md

 using («expression») «statement»
 ```

-has the same three possible expansions.
+has the same possible expansions.
 In this case `ResourceType` is implicitly the compile-time type of the *expression*, if it has one.
-Otherwise the interface `IDisposable` itself is used as the `ResourceType`.
+Otherwise, the interface `IDisposable` itself is used as the `ResourceType`.
 The `resource` variable is inaccessible in, and invisible to, the embedded *statement*.

 When a *resource_acquisition* takes the form of a *local_variable_declaration*, it is possible to acquire multiple resources of a given type.
 A `using` statement of the form